AstraZeneca PLC – Annual report – 31 December 2025

 The Group is currently under audit in several countries and the timing of any resolution of these audits is uncertain.

-It is anticipated that tax payments may be required in relation to a number of significant disputes which may be resolved over the next one to two years.
+It is possible that tax payments may be required in relation to a number of disputes which may be resolved over the next one to two years.
 AstraZeneca considers the tax liabilities set out above to appropriately reflect the expected value of any final settlement.
 Some of the items discussed above are not currently within the scope of tax authority audits and may take longer to resolve.

-Included within other payables is a net amount of interest arising on tax contingencies of $164m (2023: $184m; 2022: $106m).
+Included within other payables is a net amount of interest arising on tax contingencies of $126m (2024: $164m).